 The best battery life

-Of course, how long your battery lasts will eventually depend on your usage patterns, but you can’t go wrong with the big Note 9 and its monstrous 4000mAh battery.
+Of course, how long your battery lasts will eventually depend on your usage patterns, but you can’t go wrong with any of the big-battery phones mentioned above.

 Mid-range Android phones (T-Mobile)

 Smart buyers will know that shopping for a flagship phone soon after its successor arrives on the market is a boon.
 This is exactly why the midrange smartphone segment has some interesting options.
 The top of the line offering here is definitely the Samsung Galaxy S9, which has now been discounted to just $600 following the release of the Galaxy S10.
 Even better is that you can spend about $50 less and still walk away with another great smartphone from 2018 – the OnePlus 6T.
 If this amount is too much to part with one-time, the phone is available for financing as well, just like the S9.

 Google has been running some cool discounts on the Pixel 3, pulling down the price to $599 for the base model.
 For what you get on this phone, this isnt such a bad price.
 Not only is the Pixel 3 one of the best in photography, but it’s also one of the best compact phones out there with the Galaxy S10e and Xperia XZ2 Compact promising flagship-level hardware and software support.